 Raunak looks healthy as a one-year-old toddler.
 But his mother is still worried as he rarely gives any response to her loving gestures.
 Most of the time he looks dull and aloof of the people around him.
 His elder sister was totally different at this age.
 She played peek-a-boo with her father, started babbling and … Read moreDo you think your toddler is not social at all?
 Must watch for Autism red flags

 I know when your child has a real bad cold, it seems quite comforting to give that magic dose of antibiotic and wave a goodbye to sick days as soon as possible.
-But, wait and ponder through some important concerns before starting the antibiotics for kids.
-First of all, most sore throats, coughs and runny … Read moreThink before giving antibiotics to your child!!
+But wait and ponder!!
+Think hard before giving antibiotics to your child.
+Read about some important concerns before starting the antibiotics for kids. … Read moreThink hard before giving antibiotics to your child.
 It might cause more harm than good

 Full term babies should be ready for solid food by the time they reach their half birthday.
 Clinical reports suggest that the majority of normal babies and obviously premature babies are not developmentally ready for the graduation from milk suckling to manage semi-solids swallowing until between 6-8 months of age.
 Here, is a quiz to … Read moreIs your baby ready for solid food?